-[4] A Working Group was established following the 2006 Annual Meeting.
-Its mandate is to prepare, in accordance with the directions of the Conference, a uniform act and commentaries to implement the Convention, to report on the desirability of any other legislative recommendations and to work in co-operation with the Uniform Law Commission in the United States (previously named the National Conference of Commissioners on Uniform State Laws) and the Mexican Uniform Law Centre, should those organizations be agreeable.

-[5] The Working Group is composed of the following members: Mireille Blanchard (International Private Law Section, Justice Canada), Jacques Gauthier (General Counsel, Public Works and Government Services Canada), Professor Marc Lacoursière (Université Laval), Steven Jeffery (Blaney McMurtry LLP), Michel Deschamps (McCarthy, Tétrault

-SNC), Professor Benjamin Geva (Osgoode Hall Law School) and Clark Dalton (Projects Coordinator for the ULCC).
+- [4] A Working Group was established following the 2006 Annual Meeting.
+Its mandate is to prepare, in accordance with the directions of the Conference, a uniform act and commentaries to implement the Convention, to report on the desirability of any other legislative recommendations and to work in co-operation with the Uniform Law Commission in the United States (ULC) and the Mexican Uniform Law Centre, should those organizations be agreeable. - [5] The Working Group is composed of the following members: Mireille LeBlanc (International Private Law Section, Justice Canada), Professor Marc Lacoursière (Université Laval), Steven Jeffery (Blaney McMurtry LLP), Michel Deschamps (McCarthy, Tétrault LLP), Professor Benjamin Geva (Osgoode Hall Law School) and Clark Dalton (Projects Coordinator for the ULCC).

-Overview of Activities
+Activities